Ivan Kalyuzhnyi

-Ivan Volodymyrovich Kalyuzhnyi (Іван Володимирович Калюжний; born 21 January 1998) is a Ukrainian professional footballer who plays as a central midfielder for Indian Super League club Kerala Blasters, on loan from Ukrainian Premier League club Oleksandriya.
+Ivan Volodymyrovych Kalyuzhnyi (Іван Володимирович Калюжний; born 21 January 1998) is a Ukrainian professional footballer who plays as a central midfielder for Ukrainian Premier League club Oleksandriya and the Ukraine national team.

 Club career

 Youth and early career

 Born in Zolochiv Raion, Kharkiv Oblast, Kalyuzhnyi started his youth career from FC Arsenal Kharkiv after which he moved to Metalist Kharkhiv.
 His first trainers in Metalist were Volodymyr Linke and Oleh Kramarenko.
 Later he moved from Kharkiv to Dynamo Kyiv.
 He played for Dynamo Kyiv U19 team from 2015 to 2018.
 Kalyuzhnyi managed to score one goal from 12 matches in the UEFA Youth League.

 In 2018, Kaliushny was loaned to Metalist 1925 Kharkiv.
 He made his professional debut with them in the 2018-2019 season and scored one goal in 27 appearances.
 He was loaned to Rukh in 2019.
 Kaliushny made his debut in the Ukrainian Premier League for Rukh on 23 August 2020, playing in a losing away match against FC Vorskla Poltava.

 In February 2021, Kaliushny made a permanent move to FK Oleksandria.
 In 23 games total, he scored two goals and provided four assists.
 Two of these goals were in the Ukrainian Premier League.
 Kaliuahny made the third loan spell in his career by playing for the Icelandic top division club Keflavik.
 He arrived at the start of 2022 and made seven appearances.